 BD-rate Comparison

 BD-rate information shall be provided according to the JVET SDR Common Test Conditions [1].
 For proposals to be tested with alternative chroma types, additional BD-rate information shall also be provided according to the JVET HDR Common Test Conditions [2].
+The HDR information shall only be for Class H1, as it contains the alternative filter types.
+The HDR information is required for CE5-1.1 and optional for the other tests.

 Subjective performance evaluation